 Historically, online retail sales of apparel products accounted for a significant portion of our total net revenues.
 We expect that sales of these products will continue to grow and represent a significant portion of our total net revenues in the near future.
-We have increased our offerings to include other product categories, including fashion products, cosmetics, home goods, maternal and baby products, accessories, wellness products, consumer electronic products, and other lifestyle products, as well as Internet finance offerings, including consumer financing, supplier financing, and wealth management services, and we expect to continue to expand our product and service offerings to gradually diversify our revenue sources in the future.
-However, the sales of these new products and services may not increase to a level that would reduce our dependence on our current line of products and services.
-Any failure in maintaining or increasing the number of our online retail customers or our sales volumes could result in our inability to retain or capture a sufficient share of the new markets that we are targeting.
+We have increased our offerings to include other product categories, including fashion products, cosmetics, home goods, maternal and baby products, accessories, wellness products, consumer electronic products, and other lifestyle products, as well as Internet finance offerings (including consumer financing and supplier financing services).
+However, we do not expect the sales of these new products and services to increase to a level that would reduce our dependence on our current line of products and services.
+Any failure in maintaining or increasing the number of our online retail customers or our sales volumes could result in our inability to retain or capture a sufficient share of the markets that we are targeting.
 Any event that results in a reduction in our sales of apparel products could materially and adversely affect our ability to maintain or increase our current level of revenue, our profitability and business prospects.